We employ over 4,000 people who make sure that essential council services are provided to over 320,000 residents in the

 As part of our ‘digital first’ approach, it’s important to us that our staff are digitally enabled.

-Exemplifying this commitment is iDEA, The Duke of York Inspiring Digital Enterprise Award, a vocational programme to develop your digital, employability and enterprise skills.
+Exemplifying this commitment is iDEA, Inspiring Digital Enterprise Award, a vocational programme to develop your digital, employability and enterprise skills.
 For every new skill mastered, iDEA learners are awarded a digital badge.

 Wigan Council employees have the opportunity to get involved with this unique programme and work through a series of online challenges to complete their bronze and silver awards, and develop the digital skills that they need.

 We offer everyone who takes part in iDEA an exclusive Digital Wigan badge to start you on your iDEA journey. iDEA is completely free and accessible on any device.